"Analytics pays back many times over by driving growth, retention, and efficiency."

 Here are some tips for continually optimizing free trials:

 Optimization is an iterative process.
-Leverage what you learned from the last test to improve the next one.
+Take advantage of what you learned from the last test to improve the next one.

 How can you drive adoption of analytics best practices internally?